The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!

 STEP 1: Apply A Light Matte Shade to Brow Bone to Highlight

-Apply light shade shadow all over your eyelid up to browbone.
+Apply light shade shadow all over your eyelid up to your brow bone.

 STEP 2: Blend A Light Medium Shade All Through the Crease, Diffusing Upward